The holomorphic couch theorem: The modulus of extension

 Furthermore, the almost rigidity of slit mappings implies that the set of local maxima of $\m$ is path-connected.

-\begin{lem} The set $M$ of all local maxima of $\m$ is homeomorphic to either a point, a compact interval, or a circle, and $\m$ is constant on $M$. \end{lem} \begin{proof} Suppose first that there is some $f \in M$ such that $\m(f) < \infty$.
+\begin{lemma} Assume hypothesis \myhyperlink{h3}.
+The set $M$ of all local maxima of $\m$ is homeomorphic to either a point, a compact interval, a circle, or a torus, and $\m$ is constant on $M$. \end{lemma} \begin{proof} Suppose first that there is some $f \in M$ such that $\m(f) < \infty$.
 Then by Theorem \ref{thm:localmax}, the maximal extension $\what f$ is a slit mapping.
 By Lemma \ref{lem:localisglobal}, $f$ is a global maximum of $\m$.
 In particular, $\m(g) < \infty$ for every $g \in M$ and thus every $g \in M$ is a global maximum of $\m$.
 In particular, $\m$ is constant on $M$, say equal to $R$.
 The map $M \to \emb(X_R, Y , h)$ defined by $f\mapsto \what f$ is a homeomorphism with inverse $g \mapsto g|_X$.
-By Lemma \ref{lem:1dim}, the evaluation map $\ev_x : \emb(X_R,Y,h) \to Y$ is a homeomorphism onto its image for every $x \in X_R$, and its image is either a point, a compact interval, or a circle.
+By Theorem \ref{thm:AlmostRigidity}, the evaluation map $\emb(X_R,Y,h) \to Y$ sending $f$ to $f(x)$ is a homeomorphism onto its image for every $x \in X_R$, and its image is either a point, a compact interval, a circle, or a torus.